alwaysdata/documentation/src/content/en/docs/emails/incoming-emails/allowlist.md

 Mails sent to these addresses will always undergo the [antispam validation](/en/docs/emails/outgoing-emails/delivery#notation-system).

-Whitelists are set up at the account level.
+Allowlists are set up at the account level.
 They will thus be used by all the account email addresses.